 The anodic oxidation coating thickness is specified as either a thickness class or as a nominal thickness depending on the type of anodizing.
 The inspector ascertains the thickness class or nominal thickness required by the customer by reference to the subclauses "Agreements with customers" in the appendices.
-He measures the coating thickness of finished products using the method of ISO 2360.
-He follows the procedures of ISO 7599.
+He measures the coating thickness of finished products using the method of ISO 2360 He follows the procedures of ISO 7599 including its annex C except that all measured and calculated thicknesses shall be rounded mathematically up or down to the nearest integer.